artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 published: false
 ---

-It's only a matter of time before managers are faced with eager Java developers trying to push a new language on them.
+It's only a matter of time before Java shop managers are faced with eager developers trying to push a new language on them.
 It's a hard sell.
 Java has mature tooling, tons of documentation, countless stackoverflow articles and lots of senior developers available to fill vacancies.
-Combine that with your team's expertise in Java and the rampup cost for a project that was probably supposed to be done yesterday.
+Combine that with your team's expertise in Java and the rampup cost for new language, on a project that was supposed to be done yesterday.

 Needless to say, the benefits should be substantial enough that the investment is worth it.
-The typical selling point these developers are going to throw out are about the concise syntax or the functional programming paradigms but for me the biggest benefit with Scala is __correctness__.
+The typical selling points developers are going to throw out are the concise syntax or the functional programming paradigms but for me the biggest benefit with Scala is __correctness__.

 <!--more-->